sagedemage/setup_linux_servers_ansible/README.md

 /home/salmaan/.ssh/linux_servers_ansible
 ```

 Copy the linux servers ssh key to the linux servers.
-Replace the ip address to the ip address of the linux servers.
+Replace the IP address to the IP address of the linux servers.
 ```
 ssh-copy-id -p 2222 -i ~/.ssh/linux_servers_ansible.pub sage@192.168.56.1
 ```